csb6/bluebird/notes/spec.md

 - **Correctness** - the language features should help you write code that is correct, meaning it does what your design says it should do.
-Designs can be expressed using types and concepts that enforce invariants, checking for inconsistencies in your implementation
+Designs can be expressed using types and concepts that enforce invariants, checking for inconsistencies in your implementation.
+Additionally, the compiler itself, which will be implemented to fulfill this specification document, should be correct to a reasonable degree of certainty.

 - **Performance** - the language should be able to be compiled to efficient machine code on par with current C++ or Ada compilers.
 The language should allow the programmer to